THE THEATRE IS A CLASSROOM.

 Our mentoring workshop series helps us connect to the next generation of theatre professionals.
 Every month, high school drama students visit NYTW to discover behind-the-scenes job opportunities in the theatre.
 They learn what it takes to put on a show from both an administrative and technical point of view—and they apply that knowledge in activities and exercises aimed at enriching their other theatre studies.

 Want to bring NYTW to your school community?

-To find out more information on how to become an NYTW school partner or bring an education program to your learning community, contact Alexander Santiago-Jirau, director of education at AlexanderS@nytw.org.
+To learn more about becoming an NYTW school partner, or to bring an educational program to your learning community, contact Alexander Santiago-Jirau, Director of Education, at AlexanderS@nytw.org.